chiemelaonu/Predicting-Box-Office-Success/r_scripts/README.md

 - `3_fit_baseline.R`: R script for fitting the baseline model
 - `3_fit_lm.R`: R script for fitting the OLS model
 - `3_tune_en.R`: R script for tuning and fitting the Lasso and Ridge models
+- `3_tune_rf.R`: R script for tuning and fitting the Lasso and Ridge models
+- `3_tune_bt.R`: R script for tuning and fitting the Lasso and Ridge models
+- `3_tune_knn.R`: R script for tuning and fitting the Lasso and Ridge models
+- `4_model_analysis.R`: R script for fitting the OLS model
+- `5_train_final_model.R`: R script for tuning and fitting the Lasso and Ridge models
+- `6_assess_final_model.R`: R script for fitting the OLS model